r-xue/pipeline/doc/pipeline_tests.md

   --collect-tests       collect tests and export test node ids to a plain text file `collected_tests.txt` --nologfile           do not create CASA log files, equivalent to 'casa --nologfile' --pyclean             clean up .pyc to reproduce certain warnings only issued when the bytecode is compiled.
-...
+  --compare-only        do the comparison between the results in a working area from a previously-run test and the saved reference values (do not re-run the pipeline recipe)
+  --longtests           run longer-running tests which are excluded by default ...
 ```